Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 ### 7. Duplicate to "Ambientika 2" if you have multiple Master-devices
-The Feedback and my newer experience on master-slave logic is positive.
+> **Note**: The current approach is subject to change.
+See #11 for details.

 In case you have multiple devices set as **Master** you need to copy all the yaml-code assigned with id/name "Ambientika 1" and duplicate it to "Ambientika 2" for example.
 On Windows machines you might use `CTRL + H` to start the mass replacement and:
 - find: ``_1`` (most entities) / ``-1`` (secrets) *
 - replace: ``_2`` / ``-2``

 > \* don't use only `1` as it will also change values for fan speed or port-number for the REST-API which will break your package!

 This needs to be done for:
-- ``automation.yaml``
+- ``automation.yaml`` (here, a `variables:`-section is already implemented for simplification )
 - ``customize.yaml``
 - ``helpers.yaml``
 - ``secrets.yaml``
 - ``sensors.yaml``
 - ``switch.yaml``

+Repeat this step, if you have even more Master devices.

 -----